 At night Capri evolves into one of the most romantic places on the planet, and the same is true of the Capri Palace.
 At night the entire hotel seems to be candlelit.
 Lanterns adorn every corner and shelf, and the entire world seems to be bathed in a subtle glow.

 Each room is different, and above base level, most are large and stylish, replicating the cream tones of the lobby.
 Most have large canopied beds, and the bathrooms are beautifully finished, although they can be on the small side.
 The tiling and decor in our last bathroom reminded me of the inside of a luxurious pyramid.
 Rooms either have a balcony looking out over the pool and, in the distance, the island of Ischia, or face the mountain and offer a patio or, my favorite, a private pool.

-Our highlight is the wonderful 2 Michelin Star L’Olivio, which is an indulgence of beautiful fish and pasta with Mediterranean flavors.
+Our highlight, in terms of restaurants within the hotel, is the wonderful 2 Michelin Star L’Olivio, which is an indulgence of beautiful fish and pasta with Mediterranean flavors.
 Apparently, they light 300 candles here every night to maintain the perfect ambiance, and it is just that.
 Perfect.
-Nab a seat by the huge open windows and feel the Capri breeze melt all the stress of the real world away.
+Nab a seat by the huge open windows and feel the Capri breeze melt away all the real world’s stress.
 The waiters are weirdly intuitive, almost psychic.
-They know your glass is empty, whether your bag needs its own seat (yes, mine likes to have its very own seat where possible!), whether your napkin has fallen on the floor before you do.
+They know your glass is empty, whether your bag needs its own seat (yes, mine likes to have its very own seat where possible!), and whether your napkin has fallen on the floor before you do.
 Quite astounding, what you need literally appears in front of you before you even know you need it.